geekan/MetaGPT/README.md

 print(repo)  # it will print the repo structure with files
 ```

-You can also use its [Data Interpreter](https://github.com/geekan/MetaGPT/tree/main/examples/di)
+You can also use [Data Interpreter](https://github.com/geekan/MetaGPT/tree/main/examples/di) to write code:

 ```python
 import asyncio